rnadigital/agentcloud/README.md

 ## Getting Started

-To run this project up locally, you'll to clone this repo and have Docker installed.
+To run this project up locally, clone this repo and run Docker.
 For now there is a reliance on GCP for Bucket storage to store files.
 (We will add AWS S3, Local Disk in future releases.)
 Follow the steps below to get started: